allfoxwy/UnitXP_SP3/README.md

-### Flash WoW window and its taskbar icon to notify player
+### Flash operating system's taskbar icon when game is in background

-- `/script UnitXP("flashNotifyOS", 10);`
+- `/script UnitXP("notify", "taskbarIcon");`

-Above command would attmpt flashing 10 times, and stop as soon as WoW window is back to foreground.
+Flash would stop when game back to foreground.

+To make this function link with certain game events like whisper/trade/invitation etc, we need [the Lua Addon](https://github.com/allfoxwy/UnitXP_SP3_Addon).